biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 4th Place

-Church:	Harvest A/G, Fort Worth, TX
+* **Church**: Harvest A/G, Fort Worth, TX
-Coaches:	Gilda Shorter, Sandra Hines (assistant)
+* **Coaches**: Gilda Shorter, Sandra Hines (assistant)
+* **Team**:
-Team:	Jennifer Welborn
+    * Jennifer Welborn
-Megan Welborn
+    * Megan Welborn
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Cedar Part A/G, "Ferocious", Bothell, WA -10 to 210
+  * Round 2: Won against New Life A/G, Ellendale, ND 130 to 70
+  * Round 3: Won against First A/G, Lexington, NC 195 to 0
+  * Round 4: Lost to Evangel A/G, Williamsville, NY 125 to 155
+  * Round 5: Won against First A/G #2, Lexington, KY 115 to 80
+  * Round 6: Lost to Grace A/G, Syracuse, NY 90 to 100
+  * Round 7: Lost to The Church at Briargate #1, Colorado Springs, CO 75 to 160
 * **Round Robin**:
-Round 1: Won against New Life A/G, Ellendale, ND 165 to 100
+  * Round 1: Won against New Life A/G, Ellendale, ND 165 to 100
-Round 2: Lost to Evangel A/G, Eau Claire, WI 65 to 80
+  * Round 2: Lost to Evangel A/G, Eau Claire, WI 65 to 80
-Round 3: Lost to Grace A/G, Spring City, PA 25 to 115
+  * Round 3: Lost to Grace A/G, Spring City, PA 25 to 115
-Round 4: Won against Kennebunk Christian A/G, Kennebunk, ME 105 to 50
+  * Round 4: Won against Kennebunk Christian A/G, Kennebunk, ME 105 to 50
-Round 5: Won against First A/G, Helena, MT 110 to 100
+  * Round 5: Won against First A/G, Helena, MT 110 to 100
-Round 6: Won against Oceanway A/G, Jacksonville, FL 135 to 110
+  * Round 6: Won against Oceanway A/G, Jacksonville, FL 135 to 110
-Round 7: Won against First A/G, Lexington, NC 155 to 0
+  * Round 7: Won against First A/G, Lexington, NC 155 to 0
-Round 8: Lost to First A/G, Elkton, MD 70 to 165
+  * Round 8: Lost to First A/G, Elkton, MD 70 to 165
-Round 9: Lost to First A/G, New Philadelphia, OH 80 to 120
+  * Round 9: Lost to First A/G, New Philadelphia, OH 80 to 120
-Round 10: Won against First A/G, Dickson, TN 200 to 40
+  * Round 10: Won against First A/G, Dickson, TN 200 to 40
-Round 11: Won against Watford City A/G, Watford City, ND 95 to 70
+  * Round 11: Won against Watford City A/G, Watford City, ND 95 to 70
-Round 12: Won against First A/G #2, Lexington, KY 115 to 65
+  * Round 12: Won against First A/G #2, Lexington, KY 115 to 65
-Round 13: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 105 to 95 Round 14: Won against Grace A/G, Syracuse, NY 150 to 125 Round 15: Won against First Pentecostal A/G, Ottumwa, IA 125 to 70 Round 16: Lost to First A/G, Montgomery, AL 65 to 75 Round 17: Lost to Orange County Worship Center, Santa Ana, CA 90 to 185 Round 18: Lost to Calvary A/G, Elkhart, IN 20 to 175 Round 19: Won against James River, "Light", Ozark, MO 125 to 80
+  * Round 13: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 105 to 95
+  * Round 14: Won against Grace A/G, Syracuse, NY 150 to 125
+  * Round 15: Won against First Pentecostal A/G, Ottumwa, IA 125 to 70
+  * Round 16: Lost to First A/G, Montgomery, AL 65 to 75
+  * Round 17: Lost to Orange County Worship Center, Santa Ana, CA 90 to 185
+  * Round 18: Lost to Calvary A/G, Elkhart, IN 20 to 175
+  * Round 19: Won against James River, "Light", Ozark, MO 125 to 80
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}